openedx/edx-documentation/en_us/install_operations/source/ecommerce/test_ecommerce.rst

        Include Honor Seat: No

 #.
 Navigate to the learner dashboard (e.g. http://localhost:8000/dashboard) and
-   verify the course you added in E-Commerce now has a green "Upgrade to Verified" badge, which you can select.
+   confirm that the course you added in E-Commerce now has a green "Upgrade to Verified" badge, which you can select.

 #.
-In the CAT, add the second course on your LMS instance to E-Commerce.
+In the ECAT, add the second course on your LMS instance to E-Commerce.
-   Configure it as a "Free (Audit)" course.
+   Specify its course type as ``Free (Audit)``.

 #.
-So that you can test integration with external payment processors, update
+To test integration with external payment processors, update the contents
-   the contents of the ``PAYMENT_PROCESSOR_CONFIG`` dictionary found in the settings with valid credentials.
+   of the ``PAYMENT_PROCESSOR_CONFIG`` dictionary found in the settings with valid credentials.
 To override the default values for development, create a private settings module, ``private.py``, and set ``PAYMENT_PROCESSOR_CONFIG`` inside the module.

    .. note::